Parents are always SO excited when their baby can finally start eating solid food for the first time.

 Some would consider choking as a silent killer because you never really know when it’s happening unless you’re paying attention.

-This being the case, we’ve listed down the different telltale signs to know if your baby is choking:
+This being the case, I’ve listed down the different telltale signs to know if your baby is choking:

 - Suddenly goes quiet